Characters of the Marvel Cinematic Universe: A–L: Ellen Brandt

 Ellen Brandt (portrayed by Stéphanie Szostak) is a war veteran who lost her arm in battle before A.I.M. founder Aldrich Killian injects her with the Extremis virus, which grants enhanced regenerative capabilities.
 She and Eric Savin attack Tony Stark in Tennessee, but Stark is able to cause an explosion that sends Brandt flying into a set of power lines, fatally electrocuting her.

-As of 2025, the character has appeared in one project: the film Iron Man 3 (2013).
+As of 2026, the character has appeared in one project: the film Iron Man 3 (2013).

 Betty Brant

 Elizabeth "Betty" Brant (portrayed by Angourie Rice) is a student at Midtown School of Science and Technology.
 She is Liz Allan's best friend, and host of the school's news report alongside Jason Ionello, who is implied to have an unrequited crush on her.
 In 2018, she is a victim of the Blip, but is restored to life in 2023.
 In 2024, she enters a brief relationship with Ned Leeds in Europe, maintaining a friendship after breaking up.
 Afterwards, she learned Spider-Man's true identity and became an unpaid intern for The Daily Bugle.

-As of 2025, the character has appeared in four projects: the films Spider-Man: Homecoming (2017), Spider-Man: Far From Home, and Spider-Man: No Way Home (2021); and the web series The Daily Bugle (2019–2022).
+As of 2026, the character has appeared in four projects: the films Spider-Man: Homecoming (2017), Spider-Man: Far From Home, and Spider-Man: No Way Home (2021); and the web series The Daily Bugle (2019–2022).

 Jackson Brice / Shocker

 Jackson Brice (portrayed by Logan Marshall-Green) is a member of Adrian Toomes' criminal enterprise who wields a modified version of Brock Rumlow's vibro-blast emitting gauntlet and calls himself the "Shocker".
 After a weapons deal with Aaron Davis attracts Spider-Man's attention, Toomes fires him for his recklessness, to which Brice threatens to expose their operation.
 In response, Toomes fires one of Phineas Mason's weapons at Brice to intimidate him, but inadvertently disintegrates him instead.
 Following this, Toomes gives his vibro-gauntlet and the mantle of "Shocker" to fellow associate Herman Schultz.

-As of 2025, the character has appeared in one project: the film Spider-Man: Homecoming.
+As of 2026, the character has appeared in one project: the film Spider-Man: Homecoming.

+Eddie Brock / Venom

+As of 2026, an alternate universe variant of Edward "Eddie" Brock, a reporter bonded to an alien symbiote known as Venom, has appeared in one project: the film Spider-Man: No Way Home (portrayed by Tom Hardy).
+Another variant will be introduced in the Disney+ animated series Your Friendly Neighborhood Spider-Man (voiced by Josh Keaton).
+Hardy reprises his role from Sony's Spider-Man Universe (SSU).